 They began asking everyday for special jobs to earn quarters.
 They worked very hard pulling weeds, unpacking, doing laundry, and loading and unloading dishes.
 A few months later they had earned $11.00.
-My husband’s mom said she had a free ticket for me and was going with the family.
+My friend gave me a free ticket and was going with my kid’s friends.
 Since my $25.00 ticket was free, I decided that my kids should go even though they were a few dollars short.
 I made up the difference.

-Yes, I admit to padding their piggy banks with an extra $3.50 each so I could save on my ticket and attend with family.
+Yes, I admit to padding their piggy banks with an extra $3.50 each so I could save $25.00 on my ticket and attend with friends—but it was well worth it.
 When they realized they had earned enough money to attend the aquarium they were ecstatic!

-I padded it with an extra $1.50 because they have to earn 10% more than what they need because we have a family rule that you must pay 10% to tithing/charity before you can use your money.
+Note- If you did the math, you will have realized that I padded their banks with an extra $1.50 because they have to earn 10% more than what they need to buy something with because we have a family rule that you must pay 10% to tithing/charity before you can use your money.

-The next week we were at a store and my son was really wanting a dice game he saw.
+The next week, we were at a store and my son was really wanting a dice game he saw on the shelf.
 It was $12.00.
 I knew it would take him a very long time to earn $12.00 on his own but I told him once he earned it we would come back and buy it.
 He started earning his quarters for the dice game.

-After earning about $3.00 we were at the splash pad when this boy drove by on a 3 wheeled scooter.
+After earning about $3.00 we were at the splash pad when a boy drove by on a 3 wheeled scooter.
 Denali was mesmerized.
 He was so so excited and couldn’t stop talking about a scooter!
-I told him he could wait to get the dice game this time and earn money for a scooter and he was over the moon with excitement.
+I told him he could earn money for a scooter or the dice game.
+He choose the scooter and he was over the moon with excitement.

-Weeks later after lots of special jobs and chores, he and his sister had earned $7.00 and $7.50 respectively.
+Weeks later, after lots of special jobs and chores, he and his sister had earned $7.00 and $7.50 respectively.
 I began looking on line and realized that the scooters he was looking at were $30.00+ each!
 Yikes.
-I felt terrible.
-But then I started calling consignment and thrift stores Kid to Kid, Deseret Industries, etc.
+I felt terrible, until I decided we’d get them second hand.
+I started calling consignment and thrift stores: Kid to Kid, Deseret Industries, etc.

 We found a pink 3 wheeled scooter at Kid to Kid for $6.50 that Aurora bought.
 A few days later we found a red 3 wheeled scooter at Deseret Industries thrift store for $6.00 for him.
 Both times I had my children hand the money over to the cashier so they knew it was them that bought it.